BernardTatin/int-maths/README.md

 # int-maths, Go mathematics for integers

 My firs public module for Go.
 It' a work in progress!
+Use it at your own risks!

 ## safe operations on integers